hack-duke/hackduke-api/README.md

 ##Continous integration
 - currently using travis CI to run the tests on every build and deploy to heroku on merges to master

-##Typeform instructions
-- All typeforms must be given a route with the following format route_(update/receive)_(participant/judge/speaker/mentor) (e.g. route_receive_participant would be the route for new participant registration)
-- receive or update refers to whether you are creating a new person or simply updating one
-- for update forms + mailchimp, use mailchimp merge tags to fill in the email hidden field so that people can be identified automatically
-- the participant/judge/speaker/mentor refers to the role the person will play in an event
-- the following roles are currently supported
-	* participant
-	* judge
-	* speaker
-	* mentor
-- routes should be placed as a hidden field key in the typeform
-- the questions for the forms must contain keywords, which are the model fields (e.g. what is your first name would be a good question for first_name, see the the Ideate Registration typeform for more examples)
-- for all roles, you can include the following keywords/questions
-	* email (this field is mandatory)
-	* first name
-	* last name
-	* gender
-	* ethnicity
-	* phone
-- for participants, the following are currently supported:
-  * graduation year
-  * over eighteen
-  * attending (used for confirmation)
-  * major
-  * school
-  * dietary restrictions
-  * website
-  * resume
-  * github
-  * travel (used for reimbursements)
-  * portfolio
-  * skills
-  * track
-- for mentors,
-	* skills
-	* track
-- for speakers,
-	* topic
-	* date
-- for judges,
-	* skills
-- lastly, custom questions must be prefixed with Q: (e.g. Q: Why do you want to attend HackDuke?)